Tom and Dave's Tips For Newbies!

 By now you've probably done a few welcome offers with some of the bigger bookmakers - great!
 I find it a lot easier having a separate bank account and email address just for my Matched Betting.

 That way I can separate my personal money from my betting money, and I can separate my personal emails from my betting emails.
-You can also watch your money grow as it'll be in a separate side pot!
+It also helps to watch your money grow as it'll be in a separate side pot!

 Tom's Tip #2 - Let the pot build